 Has this happened to you?
 You submit your resume online and sit back and wait.
 Weeks go by, and as your family and friends ask you about that amazing job or internship you applied for, that sinking feeling just gets worse.
 So many people go through this process and never get the chance to even sit in front of a hiring manager and show them who they really are.

 A resume needs to be polished and professional enough to catch someone’s eye without it being too over the top.
 To make that daunting task a little easier, check out these templates for Microsoft Word.
 From changing color palettes to easily inserting their own information into an already formatted resume, it doesn’t get any easier.
-With these free templates you can quickly create visual, online-only representations of your work such as a blog post about trends you’re seeing in the industry or the time you knew this career was for you; a visual portfolio that shows off your photos, designs, event planning skills or the best articles you’ve written.
+With these free templates, you can quickly create visual, online-only representations of your work, such as a blog post about trends you’re seeing in the industry, the time you knew a particular career was for you, a visual portfolio that shows off your photos, designs, and event planning skills, or the best articles you’ve written.
 It’s little things like this that will help a hiring manager see you as more than a name on paper.

 The job search process is stressful enough.
-These tips and the tips and templates at mentioned above will make it a little less stressful.
-Take advantage, stand out from the pack and land that dream job–just do it.
+These tips and the tips and templates mentioned above will make it a little less stressful.
+Take advantage, stand out from the pack, and land that dream job–just do it.

 Visit our job board for the latest offers from employers hiring veterans, or follow us on social media for more useful information.